grimma2/grimma2/README.md

 ### Hi there
 <br />
-Hi, my name is Andrey Chella I am junior backend developer, now I mostly make freelance projects and my own projects in free time.
-And I like to contribute in open-source
+Experienced developer with deep Python and JavaScript knowlange.
+Focusing on creating web applications, automation tasks and working with APIs.
+I strive for effective and safe solutions using modern technologies and best practices.

 <img src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

-- 💬 If you have any questions, reach me chella05andrey@gmail.com
+- 💬 If you have any questions, reach me chella05andrey@gmail.com or https://t.me/andreychella

 **languages and tools:**